surreira/dotfiles/README.md

 1. Use Stow to install the separate dotfiles you're interested in, for example:
    - single configuration `stow zsh`
    - or with multiple options: `stow zsh spaceship tmux git neovim`
-   - also, setting the target directory with: `stow --target=/path/to/target skdh yabai`
+   - also, setting the target directory with: `stow --target=/path/to/target zsh`

 That's it!
-All these settings should turn your command line interface into a personalized development environment up and running without any hassle.
+All these settings should turn the command line interface into a personalized development environment up and running without hassle.

 Feel free to take a look at my dotfiles and use them as inspiration for your own customization.